signavio/tech-blog/_posts/2017-05-03-bdd-gherkin.md

 <a title="The Cucumber for Java Book" href="https://pragprog.com/book/srjcuc/the-cucumber-for-java-book"><img style="border:1px solid #ccc" src="../2017/cucumber-for-java-book.jpg"></a>

-One more thing: at one point during the workshop, we encountered the suggestion that you can also use Gherkin to describe and test an API, rather than user-facing application functionality.
+One more thing: at one point, Seb told us that you can also use Gherkin to describe and test an API, rather than user-facing application functionality.
 That sounds like a big topic all by itself that deserves further investigation.

 _Photo: [Andy G](https://www.flickr.com/photos/andyg/5300333934) / [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/)_